 Before making your staging site live, maintenance mode MUST be turned on in the “live” site AND the “staging” site.

 This will prevent any orders from being accepted during the transition on either site.

-Step 2: Export Migration Data
+2. Export Migration Data

 On the LIVE site, click on the “export migration data” button.
 This will create a snapshot of all orders and subscriptions that have been purchased on your membership site.
 If you are using AccessAlly Pro it will also create a backup of all progress based data for your users.

-Step 3: Deploy your staging site
+4. Deploy your staging site

 Once the transition is complete and you have tested to make sure everything is working properly, you may choose to continue the steps to begin taking orders again.

-Step 4: Import Migration Data
+5. Import Migration Data